More about the B.S. in Music Education

 Opportunities to teach, travel and experience

-Students also have access to exciting opportunities including international travel to study music teaching and learning in diverse cultural settings, video-conferenced music teaching with under-privileged children and/or children in isolated locations, and participation as music composition mentors in the nationally acclaimed Vermont MIDI Project.
+Students also have access to exciting opportunities including international travel to study music teaching and learning in diverse cultural settings, video-conferenced music teaching with under-privileged children and/or children in isolated locations, and participation as music composition mentors in the nationally acclaimed Music-COMP Project (formerly the Vermont MIDI Project).

 Along with coursework, the program cultivates learning and performance through solo recitals, discussions of current educational trends, research into current educational issues, varied field experiences, and opportunities to interact with state and national organizations such as National Association for Music Educators (NAfME), the Vermont Music Educators Association (VMEA), the American String Teachers Association (ASTA with NSOA), and the Northern Lights Chapter of the American Orff-Schulwerk Association (AOSA).